How to Prevent Septic Tank Flood Damage

 Septic system troubles are messy and costly, and they’re something no homeowner ever wants to deal with.
 Thankfully, they’re mostly avoidable provided you take the right steps to care for and maintain your system.
 But, beyond routine pumping and cleaning, there’s an aspect of wintertime maintenance that many people tend to forget about.

 It’s no coincidence that winter brings about some of the worst backflow issues for a septic system.
-Backflow in the winter generally happens because the leach field can’t absorb all of the effluent being ejected from the system—so it backs up into the tank, which backs up into the house.
+Backflow in the winter generally happens because the leach field can’t absorb all of the effluent being ejected from the system—so it backs up into the tank, which backs up into the house and can cause basement flooding.
 It’s a very messy domino effect that can lead to everything from unpleasant smells to flood damage in Montana.

 Keeping your leach field free of compacting snow is a very simple way to prevent backflow issues from occurring.
 Here are a few simple steps to consider as we weather the remainder of winter: